amirhoseindavat/SteamPulse/README.md

 [![Product Name Screen Shot][product-screenshot]](https://CodeMage.ir)

-SteamPulse is a `Free` and `Open-Source` software that help gamers steam products like Games, DLC, Software and etc.
+SteamPulse is a `Free` and `Open-Source` software that help gamers with steam products like Games, DLC, Software and etc.

 <!--<p align="right">(<a href="#top">back to top</a>)</p>-->